 “No, but I have to say it doesn’t sound horrible.
 I’ve always been such worry wart.
 Anxiety keeps me on edge.
 I worry about making mistakes.
 For me, trouble is always on the horizon.
 When things are going well at work, I’m convinced that something bad is going to happen and I’ll be demoted or lose my job.
 When things are bad, I’m convinced that it will never end.
 Even though you drive me crazy, I worry about you when we are apart.”

-“I never knew all that, you always seem so sure of yourself, so in control.”
+“I never knew all that.
+You always seem so sure of yourself, so in control.”

 “Being in control helps me keep my anxiety in check.
 That’s why this little… adventure has been so nerve-racking.
 There’s no way of knowing what will happen next or if I’ll be able to handle it.
 When that…thing attacked me and drained away my fear, it was the most rest my mind has ever had.
-When I felt the first stab of fear, after all that peace of mind, it freaked me out.
+When I felt the return of the first stab of fear, after all that peace of mind, it freaked me out.
 I tried to talk to you about my feelings earlier and we wound up arguing.
 Fear was really weighing on my mind.
 I couldn’t sleep.
 That’s why I snuck out to see Esmeralda.”